TheSoftwareHouse/Kakunin/docs-src/extending.md

 Kakunin comes with some built-in page objects, that should be used as a base for your page objects.

-In order to create a custom one, create a file inside the `pages` directory and extend either `BasePage` or `FormPage` from kakunin package.
+In order to create a custom one, create a file inside the `pages` directory and extend the `BasePage` from kakunin package.

 ```javascript
 const { BasePage } = require('kakunin');